banu-teja/d-rpc/PROJECT_TODO.md

         * The on-chain `qosScore` serves as the public reputation metric.
 * [ ] Dashboard for monitoring node quality and ranking.
     * Status: Backend API is ready; frontend implementation is pending (part of Phase 5).
         * Backend Support: The gateway (`node/cmd/drpcd/main.go`) exposes a `/discovery` HTTP endpoint.
             * This endpoint returns a list of all active providers, including their addresses, on-chain QoS scores, and stake amounts.
             * It also suggests a "recommended provider" based on the load balancer's logic.
     * Frontend Plan: A UI component (e.g., in React) will fetch data from the `/discovery` endpoint and display it, allowing users to see node rankings, quality scores, and other relevant stats.
 * [ ] Integrate rewards based on score and usage.
-    * Status: Dependent on Phase 2 (Smart Contract for Reward Distribution) and Gateway enhancements.
+    * Status: On-chain component (allocation/claiming) implemented.
+Off-chain script for calculation/triggering created, needs refinement.
     * On-chain components:
-        * `ProviderRegistry.sol` stores `qosScore` (score component).
+        * `ProviderRegistry.sol` stores `qosScore` (score component) and `stake`.
-        * The planned `distributeRewards` function (or similar in a rewards contract) will use `qosScore` and usage data (see Phase 2 task: "Reward distribution logic").
+        * The `calculateAndAllocateRewards` function uses `stake * qosScore` for proportional allocation.
+Usage data is *not* directly used on-chain in this implementation, but the *selection* of providers and the *total reward amount* passed to the function can be based on off-chain usage data.
+        * Providers use `claimRewards()` to pull their allocated rewards.
     * Gateway components:
-        * `QoSMonitor` collects metrics that can be aggregated to determine "usage" (e.g., number of successful requests per provider).
-        * The gateway needs a mechanism to report this aggregated usage data to the smart contract layer (e.g., via a trusted admin call or a more decentralized reporting system).
+        * `QoSMonitor` collects metrics (`qosScore`) and could potentially aggregate usage counts.
+        * The gateway (or a separate backend service) needs a mechanism to:
+            1. Aggregate usage data per provider over a reward period (Data source: Redis counters incremented by the gateway, e.g., `usage:<provider_address>`).
+            2. Determine the list of eligible providers (`providersToReward`).
+            3. Calculate the `totalRewardAmount` for the period (based on usage, tokenomics, etc.).
+            4. Call the `calculateAndAllocateRewards` function on the `ProviderRegistry` contract with this data.
+    * Implementation (Off-chain):
+        * A Go script `node/cmd/rewardallocator/main.go` has been created.
+        * It connects to Redis and Ethereum, loads owner key, registry address etc. from env vars.
+        * Fetches provider usage from Redis keys (`usage:<provider_address>`).
+        * **Placeholder:** Uses a hardcoded provider list (needs replacement with event querying or other discovery method).
+        * Filters providers based on registration status and minimum usage (`MIN_USAGE_COUNT` env var).
+        * Calls `calculateAndAllocateRewards` with the eligible list and a total reward amount (`TOTAL_REWARD_AMOUNT` env var).
+        * Optionally resets Redis counters (`RESET_COUNTERS` env var).
     * Plan:
-        1. Finalize and implement the on-chain reward distribution logic (Phase 2).
-        2. Implement the off-chain aggregation of usage data in the gateway.
-        3. Implement the process for submitting this usage data to the smart contracts to trigger reward distribution according to the defined logic (which should factor in both usage and QoS score).
+        1. Implement robust provider discovery in `rewardallocator` (e.g., querying `ProviderRegistered` events).
+        2. Refine error handling and add scheduling (e.g., cron) for `rewardallocator`.
+        3. Enhance the UI to show available rewards and allow providers to trigger `claimRewards`.

 ---

 ### 🔹 Phase 5: Frontend (dApp + Dashboard)

-* [ ] Client Dashboard:
+* [x] Client Dashboard:
     * Implemented in `ui/src/App.tsx` with multiple tabs:
-        * "Dashboard" tab: Shows network status, selected provider stats (block, gas), and simulated payment channel/request count.
+        * "Dashboard" tab: Shows network status (active providers), selected provider stats (block, gas, network via gateway RPC), and simulated payment channel/request count.
-        * "Providers" tab: Lists available providers from gateway's `/discovery` endpoint, shows QoS scores, stake, and allows selecting a provider for RPC requests.
-This covers "Dashboard for monitoring node quality and ranking" from Phase 4.
+        * "Providers" tab: Lists available providers from gateway's `/discovery` endpoint (address, QoS score, stake), allows selecting a provider.
-        * "Payments" tab: UI for simulated payment channel opening, viewing details, and actions like (simulated) close/top-up.
+        * "Payments" tab: UI for *simulated* payment channel operations.
-        * "Transactions" tab: UI for simulated transaction history.
+        * "Transactions" tab: UI for *simulated* transaction history.
+    * Wallet Connection: Implemented via `window.ethereum` (MetaMask), displays connected account and network.

   * [ ] Register, manage API keys.
     * Status: Not implemented.
     * Plan: If API key authentication is supported by the gateway, UI components will be needed for clients to register for an API key, view it, and perhaps revoke/regenerate it.

   * [ ] View usage stats, top-up credits.
-    * Status: Partially implemented (simulated).
+    * Status: Partially implemented (simulated for payments/transactions).
     * Usage Stats: "Transactions" tab is currently simulated.
-Real client-side usage tracking or stats from the gateway would be needed.
-    * Top-up Credits: "Payments" tab has UI for simulated payment channel balance and top-up.
-This needs to be integrated with on-chain `PaymentChannel.sol` deposits or a central credit contract.
-The `openPaymentChannel` and `closePaymentChannel` functions in `App.tsx` are currently frontend-only simulations.
+    * Top-up Credits: "Payments" tab is simulated.
+Real integration with `PaymentChannel.sol` or a credit system would be needed.

-* [ ] Node Operator Dashboard:
+* [x] Node Operator Dashboard:
+  * Implemented in `ui/src/App.tsx` under "Operator Zone" tab (requires wallet connection):
+    * Displays operator's data from `ProviderRegistry` (stake, QoS, registration status, endpoint URL, registration/deregistration times).
+    * Displays claimable rewards from `ProviderRegistry` and allows claiming.
+    * Allows depositing STK tokens (approve + depositStake).
+    * Allows setting/updating their endpoint URL.
+    * Allows registering and deregistering the node.
+    * Allows withdrawing stake (after deregistration and cooldown - cooldown logic not fully enforced by UI yet, relies on contract).
+    * Uses `ethers.js` for all contract interactions.
+    * Basic transaction status reporting (processing, success, error).

   * [ ] Register node, stake tokens.
-    * Status: Not implemented.
+    * Status: Implemented as part of Node Operator Dashboard.
-    * Plan: Create new UI views/components for node operators.
-        * Allow connecting a wallet.
-        * Interface for calling `depositStake()` and `register()` on `ProviderRegistry.sol` via `ethers.js` or similar.
-        * Display current stake, registration status.

   * [ ] Monitor performance, earnings.
-    * Status: Not implemented.
+    * Status: Partially implemented.
+    * Performance: QoS score is displayed.
+More detailed historical metrics are not yet shown.
+    * Earnings: Claimable rewards from the `ProviderRegistry` reward pool are displayed and can be claimed.
+Direct payment channel earnings are not tracked on this dashboard.
     * Plan:
-        * Performance: UI to show a node operator their own node's detailed historical QoS metrics (beyond just the current score), health check status, etc. This might require new gateway endpoints for more detailed historical data.
-        * Earnings: UI to display earnings from direct payments (e.g., `PaymentChannel` settlements) and from any distributed token rewards.
-This requires the reward system (Phase 2 & 4) to be functional.
+        * Consider UI for more detailed historical QoS or gateway-reported stats (might need new gateway endpoints).

 * [ ] Admin panel (optional, for early manual control).
     * Status: Not implemented.